-Services for Students with Disabilities (SSD) exists to assist the Division of Student Affairs and the university with advancing their missions and with protecting students' civil rights under the Americans with Disabilities Act.
+Services for Students with Disabilities (SSD) exists to assist Student Affairs and the university with advancing their missions and with protecting students' civil rights under the Americans with Disabilities Act.
 SSD establishes clear guidelines and procedures, creates collaborative partnerships, and provides progressive services to promote student learning, personal growth, and development of life skills.
 SSD endeavors to create a campus climate in which students with disabilities experience full access and inclusion in curricular and co-curricular opportunities in the academic community.

 Provide Progressive Services

 Provide dynamic programming and utilize innovative technologies to enhance overall educational experiences and prepare students with disabilities for active engagement and leadership in a global community.

 Cultivate an Inclusive Campus Climate

 Advocate increasing access and full participation of students with disabilities through purposeful education of students, faculty, and the campus community.